larrrs/vue-multicode-reader/docs/demos/CustomTracking.md

 # Visual Tracking

-Hold a QR code into view of the camera.
+Hold a QR or 1D Barcode into view of the camera.
 It should be visually highlighted in real-time.
 Use the track function select below to change the flavor.